jerrymark611/Mapillary-Image-Viewer/README.md

 ## TODO
 - Click to get the nearest image from Mapillary
 - Increase image resolution
-- Add marker of images available on the map
+- Add markers of image available on the map
+- Add a marker of the position clicked